 What Should I Eat Before a Workout For Weight Loss?

-There has always been a lot of discussion around what you should eat before a workout for weight loss.
+There has always been a lot of discussion about what you should eat before a workout for weight loss.
 The most popular discussion has always been about fasted workouts vs non-fasted workouts.

 Some people thought that by eating nothing before a workout, you would lose more body fat.
 Others thought that this wasn’t relevant.
 To this day, I still like doing my morning cycling class without eating beforehand!